Close

 Step 1: Determine Your Visa Category

 Identify the correct visa type based on your travel purpose and duration.
-Tourist visas differ significantly from work permits or student visas.
-Review Israel's official visa categories and select the most appropriate option that matches your intended activities and stay length.
+Since January 1, 2025, travelers from visa-exempt countries must obtain an Electronic Travel Authorization (ETA-IL) for tourism or business visits up to 90 days.
+Tourist and business visitors use ETA-IL, while work permits, student visas, and long-term stays require traditional visa applications.
+Review Israel's official visa categories and select the option that matches your intended activities.

 Gather all required documentation systematically: